-ID of the investment priority 9i Title of the investment priority Active inclusion, including with a view to promoting equal opportunities and active participation, and improving employability

-ID of the specific objective Title of the specific objective Combating poverty and social exclusion by promoting labour market and social integration of vulnerable groups, and combating any form of discrimination Results that the Member States seek to achieve with Union support Croatia has one of the highest rates of people at risk of poverty and social exclusion in the EU, amounting to 32.3% in 2012.
-At risk of poverty rate was highest for the unemployed (42.9%), economically inactive (31.9%) and retired (21.8%).
+ID of the investment priority 9i Title of the investment priority Active inclusion, including with a view to promoting equal opportunities and active participation, and improving employability seek to achieve with Union support At risk of poverty rate was highest for the unemployed (42.9%), economically inactive (31.9%) and retired (21.8%).
 The Strategy for combating poverty highlights 4 groups at greatest risk: children and youth, elderly and retired people, unemployed and people with disabilities (PWD).
 The causes of poverty and social exclusion are usually multidimensional and categories at risk often overlap.
 The number of social welfare beneficiaries who are work-able is increasing, while the unemployed often suffer multiple factors of vulnerability (disability, long-term unemployment, minority status etc.) and discrimination.
 Discrimination takes place during the employment process, at the workplace, education or other areas.
 But prospective and current employees are not informed about their rights and possibilities of protection and are reluctant to report discrimination.
 Awareness should be raised regarding these issues.
 Volunteering represents a step toward increased employability and active inclusion of unemployed social rights beneficiaries.
 Since ESF will support promotion of volunteering, it is expected to achieve wider range of volunteering programs and higher number of volunteers from that group.
 People with disabilities make up about 12% of the total population and only 1.9% of them are registered as unemployed with CES.
 67.3% is unemployed in the long-term and 32.2% has no previous working experience.
 Roma (16,975 inhabitants) are one of the most vulnerable groups due to lower levels of education, poor housing conditions and unemployment.
 In Croatia, a specific vulnerability factor is also connected to the group of CHWV and victims.
 Persons from these groups face poverty, social exclusion and discrimination in their communities.
 Due to marginalization, they experience obstacles in their (re-)entry to the labour market.
 They need support in accessing the labour market and community life including cultural activities, gaining working skills and experience, psychosocial support, etc. The capacities of the social welfare institutions, CSOs and other social and employment service providers are not sufficient for providing quality services related to labour market access.
+In times of recession, the opportunities of vulnerable groups are even more hindered and their activation calls for additional temporary and targeted efforts.
+Public works programmes will provide spells of employment (up to 12 months) through community work for persons in threat of social exclusion.
+It will keep them in the labour market and prevent from going into inactivity.